rcasteran/jarvis4se/docs/installation.md

 The dedicated Python package for JARVIS4SE is available under [https://pypi.org/project/jarvis4se/](https://pypi.org/project/jarvis4se/)

 JARVIS4SE requires Python 3.8 minimum.
-All additional python packages will be installed automatically if necessary (see setup.cfg).
+All additional python packages will be installed automatically if necessary (see setup.py).

 For full depedencies to build and tests, see requirements.txt.